DylanFox/Marmoset_Reach_Grasp/README.md

 ## License

-This code is licensed under GPL v3.
+This program is licensed under GPL v3.
 See [LICENSE.txt](LICENSE.txt) file in the repository for details.

 ## Acknowledgments